textlint-rule/textlint-rule-no-dead-link/ReadMe.md

 ### ignore

-An array of URIs to be ignored, i.e. skipped from availability checks.
+An array of URIs to be ignored.
+These URIs will be skipped from the availability checks.

 Example: